 - High-fat dairy and red meat are key sources of saturated fat

 - Avoid trans fats.
-That means, step away from too much fast food, pre-packaged food and partially hydrogenated vegetable oil.
+That means, step away from fast food, pre-packaged food, and partially hydrogenated vegetable oil.

 - Trans fats are especially bad because not only do they lower good cholesterol, but they also raise bad cholesterol

 - No smoking and limit alcohol intake.
-Smoking lowers good cholesterol and while alcohol in moderation can raise your good cholesterol, drinking in excess may actually increase your chance of heart diseases.
+Smoking lowers good cholesterol while alcohol in moderation can raise your good cholesterol.
+Drinking in excess may actually increase your chance of heart diseases.